“Love does not consists of gazing at each other, but at looking in the same direction.”

 If at least 80% of them came to fruition, I would be happy.
 It’s all about the 80/20 rule.
 However, I got even better.
 I got over 95% in Sasha!
 (He doesn’t play an instrument).
 However, he is all the things I listed, and, can you believe it, he’s a dual citizen born in Russia and raised in Boulder, Colorado!!
 And those last words about being tall…Sasha is two meters tall (6’7″!!)
 When I met Sasha and found out that he was raised in Colorado, I got goosebumps because of what I had manifested in my journal so many years ago.
 I willed him into my life and I couldn’t be more thankful to the Universe (and our friend who introduced us) for bringing us together in this life.

-In April of 2016, I went camping with some mutual friends, including the handsome tall man whom I now get to call my fiance.
+In April of 2016, I went camping with some mutual friends, including the handsome tall man whom I now get to call my husband.
 At the time, Sasha and I had only known each other for a few months in a friendship capacity.
 We were walking alone along a beautiful rugged path in Eastern Washington when he asked me what was on my bucket list.
 I remember thinking to myself, “wow, what a great conversationalist this guy is!”
 After telling him my bucket list items (which included extended world travel), I asked him in return and he said without hesitation, “traveling the world, flying a helicopter, and proposing to my future wife in Greece“.
 Wow!
 A guy who knew what he wanted and a romantic at that!
 Very shortly after, we started dating (that last bucket list item may or may not have been a big factor in that decision, ha!) 😉

 Here is one of the first photos we ever took with each other on that camping trip in Eastern Washington.
 Pretty comfortable together already!